Friday, February 28, 2014

 Seniors and Friends, with Doctora Tere Gomez

-Located on the main floor is a large emergency ward, comfortable waiting area, several surgery suites, and laboratories.
+Located on the main floor is a large emergency ward, a comfortable waiting area, several surgery suites, and laboratories.

-On the second floor, accessible by elevator, escalator, or stairs are beds for twenty-five patients, and an isolation ward for critical cases - about three times the capacity of the current hospital.
+On the second floor, accessible by elevator, escalator, or stairs, are beds for twenty-five patients, and an isolation ward for critical cases - about three times the capacity of the current hospital.

-The new facility is in need of more equipment, and more staff.
-At the present time there are only three doctors available to cover the shifts 24-hours a day, three hundred and sixty-five days a year.
+The new facility is in need of more equipment and more staff.
+At the present time, there are only three doctors available to cover the shifts 24 hours a day, three hundred and sixty-five days a year.
 It's an impossible situation.

 View from the roof of the new hospital

 Dr. Valenzo also recited a few interesting statistics.
-Five years ago the hospital doctors wrote about 2000 prescriptions per year.
-Now with the increase in full-time residents, part-time residents and tourists the doctors are writing around 40,000 prescriptions per year; 9000 of those prescriptions are for visiting foreigners.
+Five years ago, the hospital doctors wrote about 2000 prescriptions per year.
+Now, with the increase in full-time residents, part-time residents and tourists, the doctors are writing around 40,000 prescriptions per year; 9000 of those prescriptions are for visiting foreigners.
 That statistic alone is reason enough for foreign residents and visitors to become involved with helping equip the hospitals.

-As one of the members said, "The Seniors and Friends of Isla Mujeres are looking at this as just the beginning of a longer term project.
+As one of the members said, "The Seniors and Friends of Isla Mujeres are looking at this as just the beginning of a long-term project.
 We are planning to continue to raise funds and further develop a close working relationship with the local hospital and medical community, as well as the community in general."

-Hasta Luego
+Hasta luego

 2 comments: